 - 3. Trial return home or reunification of a child with parents. - 4.
 The end of a Voluntary Placement Agreement. - 2.
 No later than 72 hours after a child is placed: - 1.
 Into protective custody by law enforcement and prior to the shelter care hearing. - 2.
 With a new caregiver due to an unplanned change in placement. - 3.
 On a Voluntary Placement Agreement when there is an emergency and the FTDM cannot occur prior to placement. - 3.
 If the FTDM cannot occur within the required timeframe and is approved by the AA, the caseworker must document the reason, date of approval, and notify the FTDM facilitator. - 2.
 Certain circumstances may require that an individual be excluded from participating in the FTDM meeting.
 Those circumstances include, but are not limited to the following: - 1.
 The excluded individual is the subject in an on-going criminal investigation. - 2.
 It is unsafe for an individual to participate in the meeting. - 3.
 If the child, caregiver or parent is unable to attend the FTDM meeting, their input will be presented and considered in the decision-making process. - 4.
 If the FTDM is being combined with a Shelter Care Case Conference, a parent must consent to the caregiver's attendance.
 For all other FTDMs combined with other shared planning meetings, if a parent does not consent to the caregiver's attendance, the caregiver will be asked to leave when parent's information is being discussed. - 5.
 Follow DCYF Administrative policies: - 1.
 6.02 Access to Services for Clients and Caregivers who are Limited English Proficient (LEP) when working with parents, children, and caregivers with LEP.
 This includes providing qualified interpreters as needed or requested. - 2.
 6.03 Access to Services for Individuals with Disabilities by providing: - 1.
 Qualified interpreters as needed or requested. - 2.
 The Public Notice of Nondiscrimination DCYF HR 0012 publication at a minimum to: - 1.
 All participants at their first SPM. - 2.
-Participants with a disability annually while the case they are involved in is open with DCYF. - 3.
-6.04 Supporting LGBTQIA+ Individuals when making placement decisions for children or youth that are exploring or identify as LGBTQIA+. - 6.
+Participants with a disability annually while the case they are involved in is open with DCYF. - 6.
 Document in the appropriate place on the Shared Planning Meeting DCYF 14-474 form in FamLink within seven calendar days: - 1.
 All persons who were invited and who attended. - 2.
-The Public Notice of Nondiscrimination DCYF HR_0012 publication was provided to all participants, per the DCYF Administrative 6.03 Access to Services for Individuals with Disabilities policy. - 3.
+The Public Notice of Nondiscrimination DCYF HR 0012 publication was provided to all participants, per the DCYF Administrative 6.03 Access to Services for Individuals with Disabilities policy. - 3.
 Complete Section 8 on the form. - 4.
 Discussions regarding safety, permanency and well-being outlined in the Shared Planning Meeting policy. - 5.
 Any decisions reached and any plans made at the meeting.